mitchburnett/DailyFramework/README.md

 # DailyFramework

-## Setting up your local test enviornment
+## Setting up your local test environment

 The following is a tutorial to set up your own local test enviornment to develop and test DailyFramework code.
 These instructions are assuming an